Vitigudino: Culture

 These festivities begin on Wednesday, with an incipient "chupinazo" in the Plaza de España, followed at midnight by a capea-verbena that takes place in the bullring.
 The main day that gives rise to the festivities is the traditional Corpus Thursday, in which a Solemn Mass is celebrated with a subsequent procession with the Blessed Sacrament under a canopy through the main streets of the municipality.

 The streets are adorned with thyme and altars in which the blessing with the monstrance is prayed and imparted, while the Blessed Jesus is incense and flower petals are thrown.
-In the afternoon there is a costume contest, in which the People take the center of town until, at night, a confinement takes place.
+In the afternoon there is a costume contest, in which the People take the center of town until, at night, running with bulls through the streets takes place.

 Friday and Saturday they have a very similar program, traditional running of the bulls at noon (also with carts for children), cape in the afternoon in the bullring and dance in the Plaza de España at night, all accompanied by brass bands, the boot wine, good food and the colorful atmosphere provided by the many friends' clubs.
 It is noteworthy that some years (although less and less) in the evening capeas the traditional "charlotada" is performed in which a peña or group of friends dressed up with a specific theme and with all the possible props enters the bullring where then they take out a heifer for everyone to enjoy.
 On Sunday the religious festival is repeated, in communion with the whole Church, in addition to a confinement that puts an end to all celebrations.